Plot twist: Cliffhanger

-A cliffhanger or cliffhanger ending, is a plot device in fiction which features a main character in a precarious or difficult dilemma or confronted with a shocking revelation at the end of an episode of serialized fiction.
+A cliffhanger, or cliffhanger ending, is a plot device in fiction which features a main character in a precarious or difficult dilemma or confronted with a shocking revelation at the end of an episode of serialized fiction.
 A cliffhanger is hoped to incentivize the audience to return to see how the characters resolve the dilemma.
+A notable example is in the 1980 Star Wars film The Empire Strikes Back: protagonist Luke Skywalker, who was told by Obi-Wan Kenobi in the previous film that the antagonist Darth Vader had killed his father, is told by Vader that he is Luke’s father.

 Unreliable narrator

 An unreliable narrator twists the ending by revealing, almost always at the end of the narrative, that the narrator has manipulated or fabricated the preceding story, thus forcing the reader to question his or her prior assumptions about the text.
 This motif is often used within noir fiction and films, notably in the film The Usual Suspects.
 An unreliable narrator motif was employed by Agatha Christie in The Murder of Roger Ackroyd, a novel that generated much controversy due to critics' contention that it was unfair to trick the reader in such a manipulative manner.
-Another example of unreliable narration is a character who has been revealed to be insane and thus causes the audience to question the previous narrative; notable examples of this are in the Terry Gilliam film Brazil, Chuck Palahniuk's Fight Club (and David Fincher's film adaptation), Gene Wolfe's novel Book of the New Sun, the second episode of Alfred Hitchcock Presents, Premonition, the 1920 German silent horror film The Cabinet of Dr. Caligari, Iain Pears's An Instance of the Fingerpost, Shutter Island and Kim Newman's Life's Lottery.
+Another example of unreliable narration is a character who has been revealed to be insane and thus causes the audience to question the previous narrative; notable examples of this are in the Terry Gilliam film Brazil; Chuck Palahniuk's novel Fight Club (and David Fincher's film adaptation); Gene Wolfe's novel Book of the New Sun; the second episode of Alfred Hitchcock Presents, "Premonition"; the 1920 German silent horror film The Cabinet of Dr. Caligari; Iain Pears's An Instance of the Fingerpost; Shutter Island; and Kim Newman's Life's Lottery.
+The term "unreliable narrator" is sometimes applied to films (such as the aforementioned Brazil and Shutter Island) which do not feature any voice-over narration in a conventional sense, but whose protagonists are still considered "narrators" in the sense that the film is presented from their perspective and the audience mainly encounters the narrative and diegesis through that character's point of view.